RyanSnodgrass/kevy_additive_function_with_primes/research_paper.md

 ####Boomi Atomsphere
 Now by Dell.
 Boomi Atomsphere is one of the leaders in the market and according to this [artice](http://cloudcomputing.sys-con.com/node/1614705) dated 2010 one of the first Platform as a Service providers to market.
 Featuring three products now- prebuilt integrations, API access to the integration, and custom coded solutions.

+####Informatica
+Offering Enterprise level integrations.
+In 2012 they were named the #1 best selling integration platform for 4 years running found [here](http://www.informaticacloud.com/company/news/press-releases/389-informatica-receives-integration-appexchange-best-of-11-award-from-salesforcecom-customers.html).
+In an 'independent' [review](http://sellmorenow.com/crm-review/informatica/) Informatica was found to have introduced the industry’s first usage-based data integration service, Informatica Cloud Express, in its Winter 2010 Release.
+Informatica Cloud Express allows users to easily schedule data loading tasks between databases/files and CRM, all without coding.

 The key difference between these apps and Kevy is the first glance complexity from these companies.
 Gleaning just from their websites shows a plethora of features with obvious power.
 But, with that power comes complexity.
 From a couple of articles and blog posts comes a common consensus toward lack of developer support.
-Meaning many of these products expect their customers to have in house developers to hook into the cloud integration service.
+Meaning many of these products expect their clients to have in house developers to hook into the cloud integration service.

 Recent Innovations In Cloud Integration
 ------